-SHW774.4 Individual Workout.
-The judge may select an appropriate EWD pattern.
-In the event that the judge in concert with the show management develops a walk-trot/jog showmanship at halter pattern instead of using existing EWD pattern(s) maneuvers found in SHW370 are acceptable, however the following are unacceptable: back in a curved line, pull turns.
+SHW774.4 Individual Work.
+The judge must select an AQHA-approved EWD pattern.
 No exhibitor will be disqualified except for safety reasons at the judge's discretion.
 Exhibitors going off pattern will be penalized and placed at the bottom of the class.